rust-lang/edition-guide/src/editions/transitioning.md

 ## Installing rustfix

-You can get `rustfix` from crates.io.
+You can get `rustfix` from GitHub, and eventually, `crates.io`.
 Given that you're probably using Cargo, you'll want to run this:

 ```shell